dgp1130/out-of-order-streaming/README.md

 This demo is hosted at https://dsd-out-of-order-streaming.dwac.dev/.
 It bootstraps a service worker and reloads the page.
 The service worker then takes over and streams content out of order to the page.
+No client-side JavaScript!

 ## Algorithm